 3) Even if your employer pays you a $212,000+ salary, they might not be willing to then provide profit sharing up to the maximum limit a year via a SEP-IRA or 401k plan.
 It is more common for larger corporations to offer 401ks over SEP-IRAs because once a business says they will contribute X % to an employee's SEP-IRA, they have to contribute X % to all employee's SEP-IRA.
 You can see how the cost to the business can get very cumbersome.
 With a 401k plan, a company allows the employee to choose their own contribution, and then offer usually a much smaller employee match.

 4) You must not have common ownership in any of the employers you work for.
 As soon as you have common ownership because you started the company or you and your wife started the company, the IRS has new limitations of contribution for you.
-The IRS doesn't want you to open up 10 different companies, spread out your millions in income, and defer $540,000 ($54,000 X10) in tax free earners in your retirement.
+The IRS doesn't want you to open up 10 different companies, spread out your millions in income, and defer $550,000 ($55,000 X10) in tax free earnings in your retirement.

 Come retirement time, we'll still have to pay taxes on all our pre-tax contributions when it's time to withdraw funds.
 By then, we'll surely be able to tactfully withdraw money in a way that gets taxed the least.
 Chances are higher that when we're in our 60s, 70s, 80s, and beyond, we won't be making as much money as when we were working anyway.

 Note: I'm not a tax accountant.
 It's always worth speaking to a tax advisor about such things.
-1099 income for an independent contractor/sole proprietor is tricky and you would have to make closer to ~$260,000 income to get to max out at $54,000 due to taxes and adjustments for a SEP-IRA.
+1099 income for an independent contractor/sole proprietor is tricky and you would have to make closer to ~$260,000 income to get to max out at $56,000 (for 2019) due to taxes and adjustments for a SEP-IRA.

-Manage Your Finances In One Place: I recommend signing up for Personal Capital, a free financial management tool online that helps you track your net worth, analyze your investments for excessive fees, and manage your cash flow.
+I recommend signing up for Personal Capital, the best free financial management tool online.
+It helps you track your net worth, analyze your investments for excessive fees, and manage your cash flow.
 I ran my 401k through their 401k Fee Analyzer and found out I was paying $1,700 a year in fees I had no idea I was paying!